Patch

 patch = dc.get_example_patch()

-# Trim patch to only include first 10 time rows (or columns)
+# Trim patch to only include first 10 time rows (or columns).

-new = patch.iselect(distance=-1)
+new = patch.select(distance=-1, samples=True)

 Processing